Change requires momentum

-Behind each change is an admission that there may be a better way of doing things.
+Behind each change management program is an admission that there may be a better way of doing things.
 This admission has to happen at all levels.
-It must be accompanied with a willingness to explore new ways of working and doing things.
+It must be accompanied by a willingness to explore new ways of working and doing things.

 It’s fine to say “If it’s not broken don’t fix it” but just because it’s not broken doesn’t mean we should not try to improve it.